EXPLAINER: Is defense blaming acquaintance in Floyd’s death?

-CHICAGO (AP) - Defense lawyers for a white former police officer on trial for murder and manslaughter in the death of George Floyd want to call an acquaintance of Floyd’s as a witness.
+CHICAGO (AP) - Defense lawyers for a white former police officer on trial for murder and manslaughter in the death of George Floyd want to call an acquaintance of Floyd’s as a witness, as part of an ongoing bid to shift blame for Floyd‘s death.

-Morries Hall wants to avoid testifying.
-His lawyer told the judge Tuesday that he risks exposure to third-degree murder and drug charges if he testifies.
+Morries Hall wants to avoid testifying, his lawyer telling the trial judge Tuesday that he risks exposure to third-degree murder and drug charges if he testifies.
 Hennepin County Judge Peter Cahill didn’t immediately rule.

 Here’s a look at Hall’s significance in the case and the implications of any testimony from him.